 "You can't be talking back to him like that, Nina, you're going to get into real trouble one day," she heard Chasta say behind her.

-"Are you supposed to be cheering me up?"
+"Are you supposed to be cheering me up?
+Because this isn't how you cheer me up."
 Nina asked, raising an immaculately arched blonde eyebrow at her friend who shrugged back at her.

 "Well, how about Ethan, huh?"
-Chasta asked winking, "He turned out waaaay better looking than I expected."
+Chasta asked winking and elbowing her, "He turned out waaaay better looking than I expected."

 Nina's mind went back to the scar.
-"Yeah, he did, but..." her shoulders slumped, "He's got a scar on his face now!"
+"I agree, but...," her shoulders slumped, "He's got a scar on his face now!"

 Nina flushed and looked away.
-"It's really not that big of a deal."
+"It-It's really not that big of a deal."

 "No, no no, are you nuts?'!"
 Nina cried waving her hands in front of her, the blush felt like it was infecting the rest of her body.
 "You know I'm not like that!
 I wasn't even thinking about that at all!
 I am not that kind of girl!"

-Chasta stuck out her tongue and bounced again.
-"Whatever I know you're that kind of girl and I'm going to tell Ethan!" she cried kicking off and heading straight for the door.
+Chasta stuck out her tongue, "Whatever I know you're that kind of girl and I'm going to tell Ethan!" she cried heading straight for the door.

 Hours later, Nina flipped anxiously through a thick pamphlet of the treaty her father had given her while listening to the steady sound of six armored horses trotting in front of the carriage.
 The king had said to make sure and read it, but there was no way she could concentrate with Ethan sitting right in front of her.
 All she could do was stare at the pages dumbly.